Ensembling Pruned Attention Heads For Uncertainty-Aware Efficient Transformers: Details on Baseline Implementations

 \subsection{Zero Shot Images Classification}

 \textbf{Datasets.} The complete list of datasets used for evaluation is the following: ImageNet-1K, CIFAR-100 and CIFAR-10, Food101~\citep{food101}, SUN397~\citep{SUN397}, Oxford Pet~\citep{oxford_pets}, DTD~\citep{DTD}, EuroSAT~\citep{eurosat} and Caltech101~\citep{caltech101}.
 For ImageNet-1K and CIFAR-100 we adopt the same evaluation splits as in supervised image classification, and the same holds for out-of-distribution benchmarks.
 For SUN397 we use \href{https://huggingface.co/datasets/tanganke/sun397}{HuggingFace} while we use \texttt{torchvision} for the other ones.
 These datasets cover a broad spectrum, ranging from large-scale benchmarks such as ImageNet-1K to smaller fine-grained recognition tasks like Oxford Pet and Food101.
 They also include diverse domains such as textures (DTD) and satellite imagery (EuroSAT), ensuring a comprehensive evaluation across different levels of difficulty and granularity, just like in standard prior CLIP-based studies~\citep{zhou2022conditional}.
+Following \cite{CLIP}, we use \texttt{"A photo of a \{label\}.} as prompt template.

 \textbf{Architecture.} For all our experiments we use the backbone CLIP-ViT/B-32 model pretrained on LAION2B~\citep{laion5b_2b}.
 The specific model instance is \texttt{laion2b\_s34b\_b79k} which is made readily available along with the train and validation transform by the OpenCLIP repository~\citep{openclip}.